 Learning By Doing

 Learning does not stop in the classroom.
-Each year The Theatre School produces more than 40 productions - of varying shapes and sizes - to give our students ample opportunity to synthesize what they are learning in the classroom.
-Outside of the director of each of these productions - who is a member of the faculty, a guest artist, or a graduate directing student - every other person involved in the production is a student doing what he or she is here to study.
+Each year The Theatre School produces more than 30 productions - of varying shapes and sizes - to give our students ample opportunity to synthesize what they are learning in the classroom.
+Outside of the director of each of these productions - who is a member of the faculty, a guest artist, or a graduate directing student - every person involved in the production is a student doing what he or she is here to study.
 Students in some majors are also placed in professional internships as a bridge to their chosen career field.

 Our students learn from people who know what it is like to work in the business – because they do.
 The Theatre School has 28 full-time tenure-track faculty who are accomplished theatre professionals and continue their work while teaching our students.
 We also employ more than 60 adjunct, or part-time, faculty who are hired right out of the Chicago theatre community for their individual expertise.
 Being a professional training program, it is important to us that our faculty has a finger on the pulse of what is happening in the profession.